 "Yes, Mum," said Maddy, letting go of The Maiden's Curse with disappointment.

 She knew that Estelle and Maximo were destined to fall in love and live happily ever after, but she still wanted to read about how it happened.
 Maddy wondered how scandalised her mother would be if she learned that the dark secret of the romantic hero's past was that his grandmother had been muggleborn.
-Fictional characters going to bed together was one thing; pure-blood girls going to bed with mudbloods was something else entirely.
+Fictional characters going to bed together was one thing; pure-blood girls going to bed with mudbloods was another matter entirely.

 Her mother rose.
 "We have a new gentleman lodger staying with us," she said, fixing Maddy with a meaningful look.
 "We'll be dining this evening at six o'clock sharp.
 I expect you to be punctual, and on your best behaviour."